bdreno/macOS.config/README.md

 # macOS.config
-Resources to configure a new macOS workstation
+How I configure new macOS workstations

 ## Initial System Configuration
 * Enable FileVault
-    * Do not escrow with iCloud
+    * Do not escrow key with iCloud
     * Save Key to 1Password
 * Enable iCloud
 * Enable Document & Data Sync